Method 1: Using Settings

 Netsh interface set interface "Interface Name" disable

-With the above command, the network adapter you chose gets disabled.
+The network adapter you chose is disabled by the above command.
 If you wish to enable it, type the below command and hit Enter.

 Note: Replace the Interface Name with the appropriate name you noted earlier.

 There you go.
 You have successfully disabled and enabled a network adapter on your Windows 11 PC with Command Prompt.
-If you don’t want to do it through Command Prompt, you can run it through PowerShell.
+If you don’t want to use Command Prompt, you can run it through PowerShell.

 Step 2: Type the below command and hit Enter.